All Episodes

 And his headline, President Bush unwittingly provided an appropriate response to the gruesome terrorist attacks in London.

-He writes, imagine the cries of outrage and incomprehension that would have arisen from right-wing talk radio and TV pundits if a President Gore or Kerry had called an immediate aftermath of an attack linked to bin Laden for spreading an ideology of hope and compassion as part of the response to terrorists.
+He writes, imagine the cries of outrage and incomprehension that would have arisen from right-wing talk radio and TV pundits if a President Gore or Kerry had called in the immediate aftermath of an attack linked to bin Laden for spreading an ideology of hope and compassion as part of the response to terrorism.

 This is another classic example of how this guy and the left doesn't get it.